caiovincius/SIESTA-Shell-Tools/README.md

 # SIESTA-PDOS-Utility
-A easy tool to make PDOS in SIESTA, if you want to know how to do PDOS very easy and fast, this tools is for you!
+A easy tool to make PDOS in SIESTA, if you want to know how to do PDOS very easy and fast, this tool is for you!

 ## What does this script do?
 - It will easy generate a PDOS (Projected Density of States) with the Fermi level for you calculation done on SIESTA Package.
 You can also separate the energy levels of repeated atoms in your system and customize your graph before plot in xmgrace.